 Top tips for keeping your service line in good condition are:

 - Keep trees clear of lines.
 Most outages on private service lines are due to trees.
-Use a safe-work or SafeTrim service to prevent trees or branches from affecting your lines
+Use a safe-work or SafeTrim service to prevent trees or branches from affecting your lines.
+Click here for names of professional arborists who may be able to assist wtih tree trimming near power lines.

 - Underground cables.
 Locate them before you dig, thrust or bull-doze and if you have any doubt about where your cables are, request a SafeDig service first.